Mathématique: The Set of All You Don't Know

 “Sorry, no,” Volker admits.
 “Imaginary friend.”

 Imaginary Rush winces at this.
 “God, we make a terrible pair,” he mutters to Volker.
 “Don’t tell him more than that, please?
 For both our sakes?
-You have a special status.
+You’ve a special status.
 He, most certainly, does not.
 And he’s too clever by half.”

 Telford looks at Volker, and then at the place where Rush is sitting with a contemplative expression.
 Then he says mildly, “Well, uh, what does your imaginary friend think?”